-5.8.
-Tourism/Recreation Use/Opportunities
+5.8.Tourism/Recreation Use/Opportunities

-Current uses of this conservation reserve have been described in Section 5.1.1(e).
-Presently, there is no known infrastructure supporting any recreational or commercial activities within the conservation reserve's boundaries.
+Current uses of this conservation reserve have been described in Section 5.1.1 (e).
+Presently, there is no known infrastructure supporting any recreational or commercial activity within the conservation reserve's boundaries.

-During the planning phase for the conservation reserve, no new recreational, ecotourism or tourism initiatives were brought forward for consideration.
+During the planning phase for the conservation reserve, no new recreational initiatives were brought forward for consideration.